isnain31/trainsapi/README.md

 * the directory "frontend" has the fonrend part.

+* copy the directory outside of the symfony project and run the index.html

 * On first run in the settings panel put the api url

 * in case of wrong api url entered at the first time just refresh the page